 Kingo root will ask you to enable USB debugging on your phone.
 To do so, the user will have to enable this feature by navigating to the developer options tool in Android settings.

 When this mode has been enabled, your phone will display a popup with a message to allow USB debugging from the PC.
 The popup has two buttons, accept and decline.
 It also shows your computer’s RSA fingerprint.

 Tap on the accept button on the phone.
 The software will now install an ADB shell driver on your mobile device.
 After the shell module has been installed, Kingo root app will be installed on the handset.
 The user now has the root access, and the Kingo app will allow you to grant root permissions to any app of your choice.

 Kingo software for PC is easy to use.
 When you run it, the software will display a message to connect the mobile device to the computer.
 Kingo Root will automatically detect the phone model number and manufacturer.
 If a device is supported, an error message will not be displayed else you’ll have to use some other method to root your handset.

 This software can generate a log file that contains useful details like errors and warnings reported during the rooting process.
 You can use it in Portuguese, Russian, Spanish, English and French languages.

-Note: Be careful while you install apps from non-Google websites.
+Note: Be careful while you install apps from non-Google web sites.
 Your privacy and security will be at risk if you download and install a malicious app.
-You don’t have to visit other sites as the Play store has several Android applications that work only on rooted phones and tablets.
+If you’re downloading apps from sites other than the Google Play Store, make sure that you install a good Android antivirus app on your device.
+Frankly speaking, you don’t have to visit other sites as the Play store has several Android applications that work only on rooted phones and tablets.